tobua/epic-language/README.md

 - Supports React Native
 - `<Text id="myTranslationKey" />` component to render translations
 - Replacements with `{}` in translations
+- Translations generated on demand using LLMs (AI)
+- Optimized for development phase: no need to commit any translations to source!

 ## Usage